-This policy applies to students who complete 60% or less of the enrollment period (i.e., Fall, Spring or

-Summer session) for which they received Federal Title IV aid.
+This policy applies to students who complete 60% or less of the enrollment period (i.e., Fall, Spring or Summer session) for which they received Federal Title IV aid.
 A student who withdraws from a class but still completes one or more classes does not require a Return of Title IV calculation.
 The term "Title IV aid" refers to the following Federal financial aid programs: Unsubsidized Federal Stafford loans, Subsidized Federal Stafford loans, Federal PLUS (Parent) loans, Federal Pell Grants, Federal SEOG (Supplemental Educational Opportunity Grant) and Federal SSS (Student Support Services) Grant.

 To conform to the policy, Columbia College must determine the student's withdrawal date.
-The withdrawal date is defined as the date the student began the withdrawal process or officially notified Columbia College of his/her intent to withdraw.
+A student's withdrawal date is defined as the last date of academic attendance as determined by the college's attendance records.